pannal/Sub-Zero.bundle-wiki/Sub‐Zero-Configuration.md

 4. Log to console (for development/debugging):
  * You know when you need it
 5. Help the developers collecting anonymous usage statistics
- * Helps in planning new feutures
+ * Helps in planning new features

 [[Next page|User-Guide]]